Charles Mills Sheldon: Samples of illustrations from the Sudan campaign

-The following illustrations were drawn by Sheldon as War Correspondent for Black and White for Kitchener's campaign for the Anglo-Egyptian conquest of Sudan.
+The following illustrations were drawn by Sheldon as war correspondent for Black and White for Kitchener's campaign for the Anglo-Egyptian conquest of Sudan.
 The days of the illustrator war correspondent were already numbered.
-Hodson notes that photography was becoming the dominant art and that this, and the redrawing of war correspondent's sketches to be more dramatic and photography-like was already leading to a falling-off in the quality of illustrations.
+Hodson notes that photography was becoming the dominant art and that this, and the redrawing of war correspondents' sketches to be more dramatic and photograph-like, was already leading to a falling-off in the quality of illustrations.
 Black and White was already redrawing some of Sheldon's sketches in this way.
 By the time of the campaign in Cuba, Sheldon was providing photographs for publication as well as sketches.